ArashAh/version_control_workshop/part-3.md

     git branch -r
     git push
     ```
-    ❓ You get an error, do you know why?
+    ❓6.
+You get an error, do you know why?
+This is similar to step 7, if you still struggle with it, ask for help.

     - Push with setting an upstream:
      ```Bash
      git push -u origin collab-br # Set upstream
      ```
+    ❓7.
+What is the difference of this approach with part 2?
+Why can we push without merge conflict?

 ## Admin
 ## Untracked files in the directory